ekamperi/ekamperi.github.io/_posts/2019-11-17-dual-spaces-and-dual-vectors.md

 It is as if the functional $$\varphi_i$$ acts on a vector $$\mathbf{v}\in V$$ and returns the $$i$$-th component $$a_i$$.
 Another way to write the above relations is if you set $$\varphi_i(\mathbf{v_j}) = \delta_{ij}$$.

-Then any functional $$\varphi$$ can be written as a linear combination of the dual basis vector, i.e.
+Then any functional $$\varphi$$ can be written as a linear combination of the dual basis vectors, i.e.

 <p style="border:2px; border-style:solid; border-color:#1C6EA4; border-radius: 5px; padding: 20px;">
 $$